NY man charged in kidnapping scheme involving Jewish sect

-NEW YORK (AP) — The FBI says a New York man aided the kidnapping of two children whose mother fled an ultra-Orthodox Jewish sect in Guatemala.
+NEW YORK (AP) — A New York man has been charged in the kidnapping of two children whose mother recently fled an ultra-Orthodox Jewish sect in Guatemala.

-Authorities arrested Aron Rosner this week on charges accusing him of giving financial assistance to the group Lev Tahor in an international abduction scheme.
+The FBI arrested Aron Rosner of Brooklyn this week on charges accusing him of providing financial assistance to members of the religious group Lev Tahor in an international abduction scheme.

-Rosner’s defense attorney did not respond to an email seeking comment.
+Rosner’s defense attorney did not respond to an email seeking comment Thursday.

-The FBI says the children’s mother was a “voluntary member” of Lev Tahor, but escaped the group after it became more extreme.
+The FBI said in court filings that the children — 14-year-old Yante Teller and her 12-year-old brother Chaim Teller — were kidnapped Dec.
+8 from their home in upstate New York and taken out of the country.

 Most Read Nation & World Stories